LarryJane491/Lora-Training-in-Comfy/README.md

 ----

 TO GO FURTHER
-The node doens't include all inputs available for LoRA training, but you can find them all in the script train.py!
-Learning rate, optimizer type, all of that can be modified by the user directly within the script (for now).
+Even the Advanced node doens't include all inputs available for LoRA training, but you can find them all in the script train.py!
+All of that can be modified by the user directly within the script.

 ----